Soviet War Memorials in Romania

 Soviet War Memorials in Romania commemorate the role of the Soviet Union in World War II.

 Following the war, hundreds of such memorials were built and inscribed in honor of the Red Army soldiers participating in the capture of Romania.
 They are protected by a 2003 law guaranteeing the integrity of graves and war memorials.
+As of 2026, Romania had 180 Red Army monuments in 145 places, as well as 233 cemeteries for Soviet soldiers.